Alan Wake's American Nightmare

-Alan Wake's American Nightmare is an action-adventure video game developed by Remedy Entertainment and published by Microsoft Studios.
-The game is a downloadable follow-up and spin-off to its predecessor, Alan Wake.
-The game is an Xbox 360 title and was released on 22 February 2012 worldwide.
+Alan Wake's American Nightmare is a 2012 third-person shooter video game developed by Remedy Entertainment and published by Microsoft Studios.
+It is a downloadable follow-up and spin-off to its predecessor, Alan Wake.
+The game was released for Xbox 360 on 22 February 2012 worldwide.
 A Microsoft Windows version was released on 22 May 2012 in North America, 29 June 2012 in Europe and 15 November 2012 in Australia.

 Gameplay

 Alan Wake's American Nightmare makes use of the same combat mechanics found in the original Alan Wake: Alan has a flashlight, which must be focused on enemies before firing weapons at them.
 American Nightmare is more battle-focused, containing more ammunition and a wider variety of weapons, including a machine gun, a nail gun, a crossbow, and combat shotguns, among others.
 Some weapons are unlocked via cases found throughout the maps, which each require a certain number of acquired manuscript pages to open.
 Collectible pages were also featured in the original Alan Wake, though they had only served to provide an additional story element.

 The game also features an arcade mode, where Alan is set against increasingly difficult waves of enemies.
 New arcade maps are unlocked as they are successfully beaten, while available weapons are determined by the number of pages that have been recovered in story mode.